esp-rs/std-training/book/src/03_3_2_http_client.md

 # HTTP client

+The goal of this exercise is to write a small HTTP client that connects to a website.

 ## Setup

 ✅ Go to `intro/http-client/exercise` directory.

+✅ Open the prepared project skeleton in `intro/http-client/exercise`.

+✅ Add your [network credentials](02_4_hello_board.md) to the `cfg.toml` as in the hardware test.

 ✅ Open the docs for this project with the following command: